sabinedijt/utils/README.md

 var requiredElements = ['body header', 'window.someProperty']
 window.globalQBCode.jsPoller(requiredElements, function(header, someprop){
   //do something with your callback elements if you want, like the header, which returns window.querySelector('body header') or document.querySelectorAll('body header'), depending on the number of elements found, for ease of access
-  //And someprop, which returns the value of window.someProperty })
+  //and someprop, which returns the value of window.someProperty
+  //you can also choose to not set function parameters })
 ```